keymanapp/help.keyman.com/developer/language/guide/glossary.md

 * [KVK](../../current-version/reference/file-types/kvk): a Keyman On Screen Keyboard file.
 * [KVKS](../../current-version/reference/file-types/kvks): a Keyman On Screen Keyboard source file.
 * [TSV](../../current-version/reference/file-types/tsv): or a tab-separated values file contains a word list.
 This word list is used to predict and correct words using the predictive text functionality.
-* [TTF](../../current-version/reference/file-types/ttf): is a TrueType font file.
+* [TTF](../../current-version/reference/file-types/ttf): a TrueType font file.
 This file is distributed with a keyboard package to be used as a keyboard font or display font.
-* [MODEL.JS](../../current-version/reference/file-types/model-js): is compiled in Keyman Developer from the Keyman lexical model source (.MODEL.TS) file and (.TSV) wordlist.
+* [MODEL.JS](../../current-version/reference/file-types/model-js): compiled in Keyman Developer from the Keyman lexical model source (.MODEL.TS) file and (.TSV) wordlist.
-* [MODEL.TS](../../current-version/reference/file-types/model-ts): is a [lexical model](#toc-lexical-model) definition source file.
+* [MODEL.TS](../../current-version/reference/file-types/model-ts): a [lexical model](#toc-lexical-model) definition source file.
 * [More File types](../../current-version/reference/file-types/).

 ### File layout